ChrolloZr/Grokking-mechanictics-interpretability/README.md

 index.html, script.js, & style.css: An interactive web-based dashboard designed to visualize the internal mechanics of these models.
 Users can explore how weight embeddings crystallize into trigonometric basis functions during training.

+An overall explanation of what grokking is in neural networks.

 Key Research Components

 Phenomenon of Grokking and Co-Grokking